Āryāvarta

 ‘ग़द्भायमुनयोरन््तरमिस्येके ।। 1.1.2.11 ॥

-The next hymn of 1.1.2.11 says that this place and the doab of Ganga and Yamuna rivers is one and the same.
+The following hymn of 1.1.2.11 states that this location and the doab of the Ganga and Yamuna rivers are identical.

-Whereas Manusmriti claims that this same land was called as Madhya desa (Midland).
+In contrast, Manusmriti states that this same region was referred to as Madhya desa (Midland).

 himavadvindhyayOrmadhyam yaatpraagviShasanaadapi